ashmethre89/Global-Data-Professionals-Survey/README.md

 ## Tools Used
 * Microsoft Forms – for survey creation and data collection
-* Microsoft Excel – for data cleaning and preparation
+* Power Query and DAX – for data cleaning and preparation
 * Power BI – for interactive visualization and storytelling

 ## Insights: